nrhoopes/PySweeper/README.md

 # Python Version and Operating Systems
 - Developed on Python 3.10.12
 - Tested in Python 3.10, 3.11
-- Written for Debian Linux
+- Written for Debian Linux (Verified working on Ubuntu)
-- Tested and functional in Windows 10
+- Tested and functional in Windows 10 on 1080p screens.

 # Instructions for Running current build
 1. Clone Repository